2020 Texas elections

 Elections were held in Texas on Tuesday, November 3, 2020.
 Its primaries were held on March 3, 2020, with runoffs taking place on July 14.

 In addition to the U.S. presidential race, Texas voters elected the Class II U.S. senator from Texas, one of three members of the Texas Railroad Commission, eight of 15 members of the Texas Board of Education, all of its seats to the House of Representatives, four of nine seats on the Supreme Court of Texas, three of nine seats on the Texas Court of Criminal Appeals, 21 of 80 seats on the Texas Appellate Courts, all of the seats of the Texas House of Representatives and 17 of 34 seats in the Texas State Senate.

 To vote by mail, registered Texas voters had to request a ballot by October 23, 2020.
 After the U.S. Supreme Court rejected a bid to expand eligibility for requesting postal ballots, postal ballots were available only to voters over 65, those sick or disabled, those who were out of their county on election day, and those who were in jail (and otherwise eligible to vote), as defined by Texas law.

+In the primaries, Democratic voters outnumbered Republican voters.
+In the general election, no net changes occurred in any federal position, nor any statewide officer position, any legislative or judicial chamber, although Democrats gained District 5 on the State Board of Education.